Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Introduction

 \section{Introduction}

-\IEEEPARstart {W}{ith} the advent of modern industrial machinery, fault diagnosis and monitoring have become a major concern to ensure the reliability and smooth operation of various systems.
-Therefore, preventive maintenance also called condition-based monitoring (CBM) is an essential requirement of today's industries and has gained much attention from researchers worldwide \cite{asiddi, cwru, paderborn, sig4}.
-The development in the area of fault diagnosis can be divided roughly into three stages: (i) traditional methods which rely on experience with the machine running conditions, (ii) fault diagnosis based on signal processing and analysis, and (iii) intelligent fault diagnosis.
+\IEEEPARstart {W}{ith} the increase in complexity in modern industrial machinery, continuous monitoring has become a major concern to ensure the reliability, smooth operation, and productivity of systems.
+Therefore, continuous fault diagnosis, also called condition-based monitoring (CBM), is an essential requirement of today's industries and has gained much attention from researchers worldwide \cite{10504763, HU2025102963, 10143698}.
+Progress in the area of fault diagnosis of industrial machines can be divided roughly into three stages: (i) traditional methods, (ii) fault diagnosis based on signal processing and analysis, and (iii) intelligent fault diagnosis.

-In signal processing-based methods, complex signal analyses are required to obtain the specific change in the machine signals like current, vibration, temperature, acoustic transmissions, etc. \cite{sig1, sr2, R5, sr11}.
-Therefore, these methods are computationally uneconomical and not suitable for continuous monitoring.
-In recent decades, intelligent fault diagnosis has been the most investigated method due to the learning capability of machine learning models \cite{rn1, svm, c1, sr3, sparseAE, rzhao}.
-The machine learning-based diagnostic model is trained to learn the specific pattern in the machine signals.
-The trained model is used for the health diagnosis of the machine using the data recorded for testing.
+Traditional fault diagnosis methods mainly rely on experience with machine running conditions.
+The signal processing and analysis-based fault diagnosis requires complex mathematical analysis to identify specific changes in the machine signals like current, vibration, temperature, acoustic transmissions, etc. \cite{sr2, sr11}.
+Therefore, these methods are not suitable for continuous monitoring in modern industrial scenarios.
+In recent decades, intelligent fault diagnosis has been the most investigated method due to the learning capability of machine learning models \cite{rn1, svm, sparseAE, rzhao, newfd1, newfd5}.
 Support vector machine (SVM) \cite{svm} has been reported with outstanding performance for intelligent pattern recognition.
 However, it fails to perform well for big data classification with high sparsity.
-For such problems, applications of deep neural network (DNN) have been reported to be very effective \cite{c1, sr3, sparseAE, rzhao}.
-DNN is highly capable for hierarchical feature transformation of raw data to linearly separable features.
-Recently, a number of feature extraction methods using genetic algorithm have been reported, \cite{EC_feature, featureConst, AutFeatureExtr}.
-However, the performance of DNN in fault diagnosis is much dependent on the selection of its hyperparameters.
-Therefore, with change in the machine working conditions, training a new DNN for the new dataset is an uneconomical and time-consuming task.
+For such problems, applications of deep neural networks (DNN) have been reported to be very effective \cite{sparseAE, rzhao}.
+DNN is highly capable of hierarchical feature transformation of raw data to linearly separable features.
+Recently, several feature extraction methods using genetic algorithms have been reported, \cite{EC_feature, featureConst, AutFeatureExtr} for the training of DNN.
+However, for continuous monitoring under changeable machine working conditions, training a new DNN for the new dataset is an uneconomical and time-consuming task.